Copy Protect PDF Files

 How to protect PDF from copying text, images & printing

-Safeguard PDF Security protects PDF files from the copying of text, printing and screenshots so that users cannot share content with others.
+Safeguard PDF allows you to copy protect PDF files against the copying of text, printing, and screenshots so that users cannot share content with others.
+Safeguard:

 • Stops the copying of text and images